xoxoaseka/PUI2017_fl1210/CitibikeReview_ekh331.md

 Since we have these categorical data, we can ask if the data match an expected ratio (as in the hypotheses).
 We should assume no a priori expectation, as the null hypothesis should assume equal ratios between groups.
 There are two variables, and both variables have two categories ("old/young" and "day/night").
 So, the desired statistical test is the <b>chi-square test for association</b>.

+# 4. Suggestions

+This question, while interesting, has many similar applications by itself.
+If one goes through and writes the code to perform these tests, it would be very easy to also consider other personal factors regarding day and night ridership.
+For example, it could be suspected that women are also less likely to ride at night than men are.
+Controlling for other personal factors like sex would be an interesting addition to this project.
+In addition, it could be interesting to see where given populations are more or less likely to ride at night by incorporating geographic data.